Mitsubishi Colt: Colt Plus

 In 2004, the Colt Plus was launched in Japan, and later to other international markets.
 This was essentially a longer version of the standard Colt with around 30 cm more boot space compared to the regular colt.
-The Colt plus also features an automatic tailgate with an obstacle sensor.
+The Colt Plus also features an automatic tailgate with an obstacle sensor.
 The tailgate can also be opened via the remote.
 The Colt Plus uses a 4A91 MIVEC engine instead of the 4G15 MIVEC one.

 In March 2007, Mitsubishi launched Colt Plus in Taiwan, which is similar to the version launched in Japan in 2004 but the engine is different.
 It's powered by a 1.6-litre SOHC 4G18 engine and it's the same engine used in the 2000 Taiwanese Lancer, running slightly increased horsepower figures (112 hp at 6,000 rpm / 14.9 kg-m at 4,500 rpm) and it uses the INVECS-III CVT transmission in fully-automatic mode.
 In 2008 it added a sporty version for the Taiwan market called "Colt Plus iO" which used the INVECS-III with 6-speed shift and changed the facelift to fit the styling in Japan.
 The Taiwanese model later received a facelift changing most of its body panels, while the Colts in other markets are replaced by the Mitsubishi Mirage.

 The Colt Plus Turbo has the same feature as the Colt Plus except for the difference in engine and transmission.
 They use the same 4G15 engine as the 2004 European CZT with an output of 143 bhp but with 180 nm of torque.
 The Colt Plus Turbo also uses the Invecs III with a 6-speed sport shift.

 The Colt Plus Ralliart is basically a 2006 facelifted version of the Colt Plus Turbo.
 The 4G15 engine power has been uprated to 154 bhp to match the Colt Version R. The styling of the Colt Plus Ralliart also matches the Colt Version R with the same EVO-inspired bonnet vents and bumpers.
 It is also accompanied with leather seats.

 Facelift (2008)

 Colts built in the Netherlands received a facelift in 2008.
-The Japanese-built Colt has had the facelift in October 2009.
+The Japanese-built Colt received their facelift in October 2009.
 The facelifted Colts featured revised interiors (including a new stereo, air conditioning dials, instrument cluster and other various parts).
 However, the 1.5 L OM639 diesel was removed from the range, with lack of demand cited.